w3c/wot/proposals/privacy.md

 and metadata (creation time, modification time, support, and version information).

 ### TDs MUST be protected by encryption when at rest.
-TDs must be stored in an encrypted data store.
+TDs must be stored in an encrypted data store, and access to this store should be limited to authorized users.

 ### TDs MUST be protected by encryption when transmitted.
 TDs must not be transmitted in plaintext.